Physician Liaisons: Balancing Time & Data

 1. Get Friendly with Data

-Data can be an incredibly helpful tool, but much like doing research online, 15-minutes can turn into 4 hours.
+Data can be an incredibly helpful tool, but much like doing research online, 15 minutes can turn into 4 hours.
 Whilst you may not have the title of “analyst,” it is important that you understand data.
 Especially because data is an executive’s favorite thing to review.
 Physicians and healthcare executives are smart and very good at absorbing lots of detailed information quickly.
 They are also human beings, and smart people love to poke holes in data, particularly when it doesn’t match what they ‘know’ to be true.
 Don’t set yourself up for failure.

 Use data to: